pblop/hass-smartbox/README.md

     method: left
 ```

-The resulting sensor 'sensor.energy_living_room' can then be added to the Energy dashboard as soon as it has values.
+The resulting sensor 'sensor.energy_living_room' can then be added to the Energy
+dashboard as soon as it has values.

+Unfortunately `htr_mod` heaters don't appear to report power or duty cycle, so
+there's no known option to measure their energy consumption (aside from
+installing a separate sensor like a Shelly EM on the power input).

 ## Debugging